 Winter Solstice Retreat: Embracing the Dark, Inviting the Light

-Registration Open.
+A Few Spaces Still Available!
 Throughout this residential retreat, we will focus on centering ourselves at the time of the holidays and the New Year.
 Together we will quiet our minds, ground our bodies, open our hearts, and use inquiry to help energize our practice.
 Special emphasis will be placed on opening to the darkness, including to our difficulties and challenges, and opening to the coming light, which includes the beauty, joy, wisdom, and love within and around us.

 Retreat | On-Land